daily word - Prayer

 Add new comment

-daily word - money
+daily word - small scale

 Dale Cresap's picture